kiranmak/iiot-nets23/iiot-nets23.md

 ---
 <h2 style="color:#C62828;text-align: center;">List of Accepted Papers and Presentations</h2>

-### Paper 1: "FactoryDC: Network and Resource Planning..."
+### Paper 1: "FactoryDC: Network and Resource Planning for Emerging Applications in Future Factories"
 #### Presenter: Marco Reisacher

 Bio:Marco is currently pursuing a PhD degree with University of Stuttgart, in collaboration with Siemens.
 His research interests include network monitoring, resource management in networks, and machine learning.
 His recent work looks into network planning for factory networks based on real-world application demands.

-### Paper 2: "FabOS: Hooking up Container Platforms..."
+### Paper 2: "FabOS: Hooking up Container Platforms with Time-Sensitive Networks"
 #### Presenter: Manuel Eppler
 Bio: I studied math and computer science at Tuebingen university.
 Since 2022, I am a PhD Student at Siemens AG and the chair of communication systems at Tuebingen university.
 I am going to present the FabOS architecture: a Kubernetes and Time-Sensitive-Networking-based architecture that provides flexible processing and deterministic networking for future industrial factories.